top of page

 Building A Foundation

 Did you know that Introducing your horse to dentistry at an early age is not only recommended for health and safety but can save money as well.
 McDavid Equine Dentistry and Services takes an overall training type approach to introducing young equine to dentistry.
-This not only creates an overall good experience, but helps eliminate potential costs associated with a horse that has low tolerance for dentistry.
+This not only creates an overall good experience, but helps eliminate potential extra costs associated with a horse that has low tolerance for dentistry.
 A training type approach means the necessary time is taken to introduce dentistry to a young horse, thus ensuring a foundational start for a lifetime of oral care.

 bottom of page